TizianoCoroneo/opencraft/README.md

 * Threshold RTT Policy
 ```

-Then, after running the test the program will have outputted a csv file with the measured results.
-To get and plot it,
+Additionally, also set the host to the local network ipv4 address of the remote device.
+Then, after running the test the
- run the following commands:
+ program will have outputted a csv file with the measured results.
+To get and plot it, run the following commands:

 ```sh
 cd stats